We’ve visited Venice multiple times, and my favourite was definitely the time we visited Venice in April.

 This place gives you an incredible view of the San Giorgio Maggiore church with the gondolas parked just there.

-Then we continued on towards Rialto bridge, stopping just by Palazzo Grimani – there are some piers where you can have a magnificent view of the Rialto bridge.
+Then we continued on towards Rialto Bridge, stopping just by Palazzo Grimani – there are some piers where you can have a magnificent view of the Rialto Bridge.

 One of the most romantic things to do in Venice is a sunset gondola ride – there are many different kinds available.